Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <li> A <em> K </em> number of clusters are selected by the user.
 These clusters centers may be chosen from random data points within the dataset. </li>
 <li> Each data point is assigned to the nearest cluster center based on a distance metric (usually Euclidean distance).
 This forms K clusters.</li>
 <li> The centroid of each cluster is recalculated by finding the mean of all data points in the cluster. </li>
-<li> Steps 2 and 3 are repeated iteratively until the centroids no longer change significantly or a predefined number of iterations is reached. </li>
+<li> Steps 2 and 3 are repeated iteratively until the centroids no longer change significantly, or a predefined number of iterations is reached. </li>
 </ol> <br>

 <p> The K-means clustering algorithm has several advantages: </p>